 To start your search, we require a \$100.00 registration fee (search fee).
-Should you hire one of our candidates for an ongoing nanny position, our referral fee is equivalent to six weeks of the nanny's gross weekly wages.
+Should you hire one of our candidates for an ongoing nanny position, our referral fee is equivalent to six weeks of the nanny's gross weekly wages for full-time roles and eight weeks for part-time.
 This fee is payable upon the nanny accepting your job offer.
-Our minimum referral fee is \$1000.
+Morningside Nannies reserves the right to close a search if a client is non-responsive for 30 days.